-The creation of a statewide health information exchange has allowed Texas healthcare providers to securely exchange health information among themselves.
+Advancements in statewide health information exchange (HIE) have allowed Texas health care providers to securely exchange health information.
 This has increased the coordination and quality of care while improving efficiency in the health care system and increasing consumer empowerment and control.

 Strategy 1: Medicaid Provider HIE Connectivity

 This strategy helps Medicaid providers connect to local HIE organizations that contract with HHSC.
 Contracted local HIEs include C3HIE, Greater Houston Healthconnect and Rio Grande Valley HIE.
 These connections facilitate electronic reporting and data exchange between providers and the HHSC Medicaid department.